-Details of behavioural incidents are reported to the Deputy Head and recorded on ISAMS in the incident log.
+Details of behavioural incidents are reported to the Deputy Head and recorded on ISAMS in wellbeing manager and in the behaviour and pastoral log.
 The Deputy Head monitors these logs for patterns, trends and other matters of concern, reporting regularly to the Head/SLT.

 Serious misconduct and the administration of major sanctions are recorded in the Serious Misbehaviour Register with the name of the pupil concerned, the reason for the punishment including relevant dates, and the name of the person administering the punishment.
 The Serious Misbehaviour Register is reviewed regularly so that patterns in behaviour can be identified and managed appropriately.
+The Serious Misbehaviour Register is securely stored, retained according to the school's data retention policy, and accessed only by authorised senior leaders and inspectors where appropriate.